retr0nade/CereBro-Digital-Burnout-Tracker/README.md

-# 🧠 Burnout Tracker – Advanced Chrome Extension
+# 🧠 CereBro – Advanced Digital Burnout Tracker

 **Digital wellness, redefined.**
 A privacy-first Chrome extension that analyzes your browsing, focus, and behavioral patterns to surface actionable insights—and prevent digital burnout.